OBTAINING A PARKING PASS

 - A Parking Pass Request Form must be completed prior to the issuance of an MTECH Parking Pass.

-- Parking passes are available in all MTECH Bookstore and Student Services locations.
+- Parking passes are available in all MTECH Bookstores or Student Services.

 - One parking pass will be issued to each student.